-The problem of emotional and existential dilemmas in tense, insecure or violent settings has been raised by other anthropologists (Maček 2016, Weiss 2016).
+The problem of emotional and existential dilemmas in tense, insecure or violent settings has been raised by other anthropologists (Maček 2016; Weiss 2016).
 These studies describe how settings of conflict or crisis affect the researchers and research topic.
 They remind us of the need for caution and sensitivity when working in volatile or violent settings and how ‘empathic knowledge’ can help researchers to deal with emotionally demanding material (Maček 2016).
-From these studies, it is clear that we cannot divide the emotional field into simply two poles, with solidarity and engagement on one side as the open, expressive and therefore good; versus a more repressed and closed detachment which is by definition bad or unproductive.
+From these studies, it is clear that we cannot divide the emotional field into simply two poles, with solidarity and engagement on one side as the open, expressive and therefore good; versus a more repressed and closed detachment that is by definition bad or unproductive.
 Rather, ‘empathic knowledge’ can broaden our understanding of demanding field sites, and help us achieve deeper knowledge of violence, oppressive states, or other sensitive subjects (ibid).

 In this light, we view emotions on a continuum of expression, and our use of the word ‘management’ is meant to imply a more nuanced view of our own emotions as we conduct fieldwork and analyze data, even in situations as tense and unpredictable as Eastern Congo and communist Romania.
 The ‘management’ approach, we argue, can help us in two ways: first, we can gain a better understanding of the people and situations in which we find ourselves; second, we can formulate more productive theories about how people live in vulnerable or violent situations.

 How do we acquire and then apply ‘emotional management’ while we are ‘out there’ doing fieldwork?
 One obvious strategy is for ethnographers to become familiar with messy stories of emotional ambivalence during fieldwork.
 Stories of such ambivalence help us acquire some kind of reference point for our own experience.
 Such a reference point might take the form of, ‘I am in the same kind of tense situation as was X when she did fieldwork in Place Y’, or ‘I don’t want to make the mistakes that A did when he did fieldwork among the Group B’.
 It is these kinds of messy fieldwork stories that we will present below.
 The stories are not guidelines or checklists for conducting the perfect fieldwork.
 They are illustrative cases of dilemmas where we really do not have the answers.
 These dilemmas gave us anxiety and concern, even after years of reflection.
 As human stories rather than purely scientific problems, they have an emotional component to them.
 They are our experiences.
 Which is why they are messy.
-Both of us carried out fieldwork in partially unpredictable settings (the unpredictability due partly to our own naivety), and we both experienced some emotional roller-coasters.
+Both of us carried out fieldwork in partially unpredictable settings (the unpredictability due partly to our own naivety), and we both experienced some emotional roller coasters.
 Nevertheless, we believe that the emotions eventually helped enhance our understanding of our field situations.

 Feelings as knowledge production?